stcorp/muninn/README.rst

 =========================
 To be able to use muninn, you will need:
   - A Unix-based operating system (e.g. Linux).
-  - Python version 2.7 or higher, or Python 3.6 or higher.
+  - Python2 version 2.7 or Python3 version 3.6 or higher.

-For the postgresql backend:
+For the postgresql database backend:
   - psycopg2 version 2.2 or higher.
   - PostgreSQL version 8.4 or higher.
   - PostGIS version 2.0 or higher.

-For the sqlite backend:
+For the sqlite database backend:
   - pysqlite >=2.8.3 or python built with sqlite3 loadable extension support
   - libspatialite 4.2.0 or higher